OT-Net: A Reusable Neural Optimal Transport Solver: Background on optimal transport

 where $\pi_{\boldsymbol{h},i}(\boldsymbol{x}) = \boldsymbol{x}^T\boldsymbol{y}_i + h_i$ is the hyperplane corresponding to $\boldsymbol{y}_i$, $\boldsymbol{h} = (h_1, h_2, ..., h_n)$ is the height vector, $h_i$ denotes the height of the $i$-th sample.

-Based on the above elaboration, Bernier's potential $\boldsymbol{u}_{\boldsymbol{h}}$ is deterministic by $\boldsymbol{h}$.
+Based on the above elaboration, Brenier's potential $u_{\boldsymbol{h}}$ is deterministic by $\boldsymbol{h}$.
 As a result, given the target measure $\nu$, there exists potential in Eq.\eqref{eq:uh} whose projected volume of each support plane is equal to the given target measure $\nu_i$.
-The projection of the graph of $\boldsymbol{u}_{\boldsymbol{h}}$ decomposes $\Omega$ into cells $W_{i}(h_i)$, each cell is the projection of the supporting plane $\pi_{\boldsymbol{h}, i}(\boldsymbol{x})$.
-(A detailed illustration can be found in Fig. 3 of Ref. \cite{An2020AEOT}).
+The projection of the graph of $u_{\boldsymbol{h}}$ decomposes $\Omega$ into cells $W_{i}(h_i)$, each cell is the projection of the supporting plane $\pi_{\boldsymbol{h}, i}(\boldsymbol{x})$.
 That is, the key to obtaining the potential energy function is to optimize the height vector $\boldsymbol{h}$.
-Therefore, Gu et al. constructed a convex energy function with respect to the height vector $\boldsymbol{h}$ by the variational principle ( \textbf{Theorem 1.2} of Ref. \cite{gu2016minkowski}).

-That is, under the condition $\sum_i h_{i}=0$, the height vector $\boldsymbol{h}$ is the unique minimum argument of the following convex energy:
+Specifically, under the condition $\sum_i h_{i}=0$, the height vector $\boldsymbol{h}$ is the minimum argument of the following convex energy: